Senior Electronics Engineer

 Rigid-flex PCBs arrive as pre connected assemblies, eliminating manual connector installation and wire harnessing.
 This typically reduces assembly time by 40-60% while minimizing opportunities for human error during production.
 The technology essentially delivers a pre assembled 3D circuit solution that simplifies manufacturing logistics significantly.

 The reduction in part count (no connectors, cables, or mounting hardware) means fewer components to source, inventory, and manage, simplifying supply chains and reducing potential points of failure.
-For industrial automation manufacturers dealing with complex assemblies, this streamlined approach creates significant production advantages.
+For industrial automation manufacturers dealing with complex assemblies, this leads to major production benefits.

 What is Rigid Flex PCB commonly used in?